slashbeast/jikan-rest-docker/README.rst

 jikan-rest-docker
 =================

-Simplified deployment of  `Jikan - Unofficial MyAnimeList.net REST API <https://github.com/jikan-me/jikan-rest>`_ using Docker and docker-compose.
+Simplified deployment of  `Jikan - Unofficial MyAnimeList.net REST API <https://github.com/jikan-me/jikan-rest>`_ using Docker and docker-compose with php-fpm and nginx.

 Default configuration
 ---------------------